What is Umami? (And Why I’m Writing This)

 pnpm

 Umami’s docs use Yarn, but I prefer pnpm.
 It works especially well for monorepos like this one.
+If it’s not already installed, add it globally to your system:

 npm install -g pnpm